rock-stevens/change-color-syntax-gradio-code-control/README.md

 # change-color-syntax-gradio-code-control
-Rock's Demo for Gradio's gr.Code control to Change the Color Syntax Highlighting
+## Rock's Demo for Gradio's gr.Code control to Change the Color Syntax Highlighting

+![Rock's Demo for Gradio's gr.Code control to Change the Color Syntax Highlighting ](screenshot.png)

 ## Introduction